mrWh1te/Botmation/README.md

   }
 ```

-This syntax is the most common in the `BotAction`'s of Botmation.
-A single higher-order sync function that provides customizing parameters with safe defaults, for a returned async function (`BotAction`).
+This syntax is the most common in Botmation.
+A single higher-order sync function that provides customizing parameters with safe defaults, for composing an async function called a `BotAction`.
 Here, we manually `await` Puppeteer `Page`'s `reload()` method and pass in the higher-order `options` parameter, to customize the reload operation.

 The higher order parameters can be whatever you need them to be, on a function by function basis.
 They're typed as a spread array of `any`, so add more if you need more.
 Also, you are not limited to one higher-order sync function, you can stack them up, as high as you need!
 The possibilities are truly endless, but try to keep it simple & composable.